Social impact of the COVID-19 pandemic in New Zealand: Political responses

-On 29 September, National Party leader Judith Collins released the party's three pillars plan which included a ten-step plan for boosting New Zealand's response to COVID-19, setting a 70–75% vaccination target for ending lockdowns, and an 85–90 percent target for ending border restrictions.
+On 29 September, National Party leader Judith Collins released a "Three Pillars" plan including a ten-step plan for boosting New Zealand's response to COVID-19, setting a 70–75% vaccination target for ending lockdowns, and an 85–90 percent target for ending border restrictions.
 Collins also called for an abandonment of the Government's elimination strategy and criticised the state of the country's managed isolation and quarantine (MIQ) system.

 On 11 October 2021, New Zealand First leader Winston Peters criticised the Government for failing to prevent a COVID-19 breach in the Northland Region involving a sex worker, which had led to the reinstatement of Alert Level 3 lockdown restrictions in the region.

 On 11 October, the Māori Party objected to the Government's efforts to lift COVID-19 lockdown restrictions due to lower vaccination rates among Māori in comparison to other ethnic groups.
 The Māori Party also opposed the Government's plan to reopen the borders once 90% of the population had been vaccinated, claiming that it would amount to "modern-day genocide."

 In mid–November, ACT New Zealand leader David Seymour advocated for a regular testing regime for unvaccinated workers in place of the Government's vaccine mandate for education, health and hospitality workers.

 In early December 2021, National Party leader Christopher Luxon called for the immediate lifting of Auckland's border restrictions with Northland after The New Zealand Herald reported that the Ministry of Health had proposed that the Auckland border should be lifted in tandem with the country's transition into the "traffic light system" on 3 December.
 However, Prime Minister Ardern and COVID-19 Response Minister Hipkins had opted to retain Auckland's border until 15 December to minimise the risk of community transmissions and boost regional vaccination rates.